Azure/azure-powershell/src/OperationalInsights/OperationalInsights/help/New-AzOperationalInsightsStorageInsight.md

 PS C:\>$Storage = Get-AzStorageAccount -ResourceGroupName "ContosoResourceGroup" -Name "ContosoStorage"

-PS C:\>$StorageKey = ($Storage | Get-AzStorageAccountKey).Key1
+PS C:\>$StorageKey = ($Storage | Get-AzStorageAccountKey).Value[0]

 PS C:\>New-AzOperationalInsightsStorageInsight -Workspace $Workspace -Name "MyStorageInsight" -StorageAccountResourceId $Storage.Id -StorageAccountKey $StorageKey -Tables @("WADWindowsEventLogsTable")
 ```

 The first command uses the Get-AzOperationalInsightsWorkspace cmdlet to get the workspace named MyWorkspace, and then stores it in the $Workspace variable.
 The second command uses the Get-AzStorageAccount cmdlet to get the specified storage account, and then stores it in the $Storage variable.
 The third command passes the storage account in $Storage to the Get-AzStorageAccountKey cmdlet by using the pipeline operator to get the specified key, and then stores it in the $StorageKey variable.
+This example retrieves the first key.
+To retrieve the other one, use Value[1] instead of Value[0].
 The final command creates a storage insight named MyStorageInsight in the workspace defined in $Workspace.
 The Storage Insight consumes data from the WADWindowsEventLogsTable table in the specified storage account resource.